 Throughout Europe, many of the restaurants frequented by the locals will display their menus on chalk boards that are changed every day - they use the freshest ingredients and those are always changing!
 Even better- tapas restaurants sometimes don't have menus at all!

 This is admittedly difficult to do, certainly on your first few days in a city.
 However, as more time goes by, you'll get better at separating locals from tourists.
 Another, less nice, way to do it, is to say to avoid places that are visibly full of other tourists - see previous information above.

-Thanks so much for stopping by and I hope you have some phenomenal dining experiences in Europe, just as we always do!
+I hope you have some phenomenal dining experiences in Europe, just as we always do!
 And remember - pick restaurants in advance if you can and if you're feeling flustered, hit a Paul or Pret rather than spending too much on somewhere that doesn't look nice!